 Instant Pot Pork Chops

 Instant Pot pork chops are a great weeknight meal that can be made in just over 30 minutes.
-The pressure cooker does all the work, so while the pork chops are getting juicy and tenderized you have time to make a couple of side dishes like mashed potato, cauliflower mash, and marinade for grilled vegetables!
+The pressure cooker does all the work, so while the pork chops are getting juicy and tenderized you have time to make a couple of side dishes like mashed potatoes or this low carb mashed potato substitute!

 Serve these beautifully seasoned, succulent pork chops smothered in a homemade gravy any night of the week.
 They’re also impressive enough for serving guests at Thanksgiving, Christmas, or any occasion and no one will ever know how easy they are to make!